 Romantic Road by Bicycle

-Germany has created the D9 Romantic Road long-distance cycle route that follows the entire length of this famous route.
-The ideal Romantic Road cycling route visits the same beautiful small cities in Germany as the self-drive itinerary or coach route, but without as much of the traffic.
+Germany has created the D9 long-distance cycle route that follows the entire length of this famous route.
+The ideal cycling route visits the same beautiful small cities in Germany as the self-drive itinerary or coach route, but without as much of the traffic.
 In fact, along parts of the route, a separate bike path parallels the road used by cars and buses.
 The route has been conveniently signposted along way.

-If you’re serious about cycling the Romantic Road, we recommend breaking the trip up into nine or ten days.
-At the bottom of this article, we’ve provided Romantic Road cycling itinerary broken down into stages.
+If you’re serious about cycling the route, we recommend breaking the trip up into nine or ten days.
+At the bottom of this article, we’ve provided a cycling itinerary broken down into stages.

 Romantic Road by Foot

-Yes, it is possible to hike the Romantic Road!
+Yes, it is possible to hike the route!
 Walkers on this historic route should generally follow the same route used by cyclists.
-A Romantic Road hike can theoretically be done in as little as six days, we recommend taking a full 10 days to enjoy the prettiest cities in Germany which line the route.
+A hiking trek can theoretically be done in as little as six days, we recommend taking a full 10 days to enjoy the prettiest cities in Germany which line the route.

 Highlights from a Romantic Road Self-Drive Trip

-Wurzburg is the start of the Romantic Road in the north.
+Wurzburg is the official start of the trip in the north.
 Located half way between Frankfurt and Nuremberg on the banks of the Main River – an important trade route – Wurzburg is the heart of the Franconia wine district.
 The city’s compact center makes for an ideal self-guided walking tour seeing everything from the Marienberg Fortress to the Prince Bishop’s Palace (Residenz) in a half-day.
 I’d recommend seeing Wurzburg in the afternoon before setting off on your adventure the next day.

 This was the one actual disappointment.
 From our perspective, there’s not much to see here and the time is better spent in Wurzburg or one of the other Romantic Road towns.

-For Romantic Road visitors, Bad Mergentheim is a big hit.
+For many visitors, Bad Mergentheim is a big hit.
 I’d never heard of this town until I stumbled into it.
 For centuries, the healing mineral waters of the town have helped restore health to visitors.
 The castle and museum are exceptional, and the half-timbered houses rival any we’ve seen in Germany.